v3.0 upgrade:upgrading from v2.x? Nobody can sign in until you run pnpm db:migrate-better-auth.Read the migration guide

 Audit log

-Every sensitive action is recorded.
+Every sensitive action is recorded, including public-site edits.
 Review under Settings → Activity.

 Don't share admin accounts